Tecnativa/doodba/README.md

 #### `/opt/odoo/custom/build.d`

-Executables here will run just before those in `/opt/odoo/common/build.d`.
+Executables here will be aggregated with those in `/opt/odoo/common/build.d`.

+The resulting set of executables will then be sorted alphabetically (ascending) and then subsequently run.

 #### `/opt/odoo/custom/conf.d`